Guide to Selling a House by Auction

 4. Buyers administration fee

 Traditional auctioneers don’t just charge the seller.
-The charge the buyer too, but it’s only a relatively low cost.
+They charge the buyer too, but it’s only a relatively low cost.
 The buyers administration fee (sometimes called a contract documentation charge) is an additional cost paid by the successful bidder.
 The cost to the buyer is typically no more than around £1,000 + VAT.

 With an estate agency sale, the buyers solicitor will verify identification documents, manage exchange of contracts and handle client money.
 But with and auction sale, the auctioneer does this job on behalf of the buyer and the seller.
 The buyers administration fee is a contribution towards the cost of that work.